arunleer/Awesome-LLM-Papers/README.md

 3. Click on the direct links provided to access the original source of the reference.

 ## 📝 References

+**Important Note**: The below summarisations of references were created as a project for testing the text summarisation capabilities of multiple large language models for high efficacy against minimal token input.
+While all summarisations scored above 0.91, some errors may exist.
+Please use this repository of academic writings cautiously.

 ### 📄 Papers